 For Your Agency and Staff

-- Positive public and political recognition.
+- Provides positive public and political recognition.

 - Proves to decision makers, stakeholders and the public that the agency is operating with the best practices of the profession.